MohamedSamiMohamed/voicey/README.md

 ```bash
 s(t) = x1(t)cos(ω1*t)+ x2(t)cos(ω2*t)+ x3(t)sin(ω2*t)
 ```
-to simulate sending and receiving signals through channels.<\ br>
+to simulate sending and receiving signals through channels.<br/>
 QAM and DBSC techniques are used to solve this problem.
 ## Signals plots in frquency and time domains
 Frequency domain |  Time domain